Fermat-ORG/fermat-framework/README-DEV-TEAMS.md

 ## Introduction

 All the work done on the Fermat project is done by a Team.
 We have several teams working in parallel.
 Most of them are teams of developers, but these are not the only types of teams.
-We also have teams of graphic designers, 3d artists, video producers, copy writers, etc.
+We also have teams of graphic designers, 3d artists, video producers, copy writers, publishing, etc.

 At this file you will find a list of Fermat developers teams.
 Feel free to contact their team leaders if you want to join them.